Azure/acs-engine/docs/openshift/deploy.md

 Edit the [OpenShift with custom vnet cluster definition](/examples/vnet/openshift-vnet.json) and fill out the required values (every value with empty default `""` must be filled in).

-To avoid IP address allocation collision during deployment:

-* If possible, assign to the `firstConsecutiveStaticIP` configuration property an IP address that is near the "end" of the available IP address space in the desired  subnet.
-* For example, if the desired subnet is a `/24`, choose the "239" address in that network space

-In larger subnets (e.g., `/16`) it's not as practically useful to push static IP assignment to the very "end" of large subnet, but as long as it's not in the "first" `/24` (for example) your deployment will be resilient to this edge case behavior.

 Before provisioning, modify the `masterProfile` and `agentPoolProfiles` to match the above requirements, with the below being a representative example:

 ```json